ericoporto/agstoolbox/README.md

 #### Command: build

 This command requires an AGS Game Project path as an argument.

+In case of an error, this command returns non-zero exit code, so it's safe to use it in CI pipelines.

 It will open the matched AGS Editor (the same from `open project` command), but it will use the `/compile` AGS Editor parameter to for it to build the project and exit.
 It supports the options below:
+- `-e VER, --editor VER`, force specific version of AGS Editor instead of project default
 - `-n, --non-blocking`, if you use this, the command line will return and the Editor will not block it while it's open.
 Don't use this on a CI environment.
 - `-t SEC, --timeout SEC`, the seconds to wait before interrupting the build.
 This only works when blocking.
 It's useful if a project may cause an exception that somehow leads to unwanted user interaction that can block the build.